mreinstein/node-gearman/README.md

 ========

 Here are some usage patterns:
-Basic Client: create a job and determine if it's been completed
+Basic Client: create a job and handle it's completion
 --------
 ```coffeescript
 client = new Gearman()  # assumes localhost, port 4730